dobsondev/dobsondev-shortcodes/README.md

 A collection of helpful shortcodes that I use in my own work that I wanted to share with the WordPress Community.
 If you want to suggest any shortcodes please email me at [alex@dobsondev.com](mailto:alex@dobsondev.com).

+As of version 2.0.0 DobsonDev Shortcodes includes a TinyMCE Plugin that provides a button and user interface for adding the shortcodes.
+The button is the DobsonDev Shortcodes logo and if you click on it you will see a dropdown menu with all of the different shortcodes available to you.
+Click on the shortcode you want and a popup will appear (for the most part - three of the shortcodes just appear in the editor and you can fill their content in) containing the different attributes for that shortcode.
+The required attributes are marked with stars and you must fill them in.
+The other optional attributes can either be filled in to include them or left blank to leave them out.

 ## Shortcodes Included

 * Embed PDFs - Embeds PDFs into pages rather than separate links.